raceintospace/raceintospace/doc/manual/manual.md

 ### Jupiter / LK-700 Capsule

-This is a four-person direct ascent spacecraft, which will require a Nova/UR-700 to get into space.
+This is a four-person direct ascent spacecraft, which requires a Nova/UR-700 to get into space.
 It is capable of suborbital, orbital, any Duration level, and lunar missions; it can accomplish the lunar landing on its own with no other components (except EVA suits).
 A player who wishes to fly direct ascent does not need kickers, docking modules, or lunar modules.
 The LK-700 was known as Kvartet in BARIS and early versions of RIS.

 ### Eagle / LKM Module